SAP/odata-vocabularies/vocabularies/Hierarchy.md

 In single-parent hierarchies, the node is first unlinked from its current parent, if any.

-To link an existing node to a new parent, this action can be used in a JSON batch request like:
+To create a new node as child of an existing parent, this action can be used in a JSON batch request like:
 ```
 {"requests": [{
   "id": "1",
   "method": "post",
   "url": "HierarchyDirectory(1)/SalesOrganizations",
-  "body": {"Name": "Worldwide", ...}
+  "body": {"Name": "EMEA", ...}
 }, {
   "id": "2",
   "dependsOn": ["1"],